Photo: Osmo Tapio Räihälä

 The second performance was given at the ISCM World Music Days 2015 festival in 2nd of October 2015 in Slovenia, Ljubljana by the Slovenian Philharmonic Orchestra, conducted by intelligent and sensitive TaeJung Lee.
 It was a wonderful and lively performance indeed and I’m very glad that I was able to make it to Ljubljana and hear also the second performance live.
 Hopefully not the last!

 The feedback after both performances of Whisked Whistle from both members of the audience and the orchestra has been overwhelmingly positive.
 Also many composer and musician colleagues personally told me that they had enjoyed the piece.
-The reviews in the Finnish press were similarly positive, especially Mats Liljeroos of Hufvudstadsbladet wrote: “...Max Savikangas hit a jackpot with his catchy orchestral piece Whisked Whistle, which in a very successful manner combined intricate complexity with clean-cut listener-friendliness.”
+The reviews in the Finnish press were similarly positive, especially Mats Liljeroos of Hufvudstadsbladet wrote: “...Max Savikangas hit the jackpot with his snazzy orchestral piece Whisked Whistle, which in a seldom successful manner combined intricate complexity with clean-cut listener-friendliness.
+The viola player Savikangas’ clou was to demonstrate all conceivable, and unimaginable, ways in which string instruments can reasonably be treated, and although most of them have already been invented, he succeeded in convincing the listener that everything is his own unique invention.
+This at the same time as, which was the dramaturgically exemplary compact piece’s great advantage, the wild sound experiments never felt as an end in themselves but as an equally logical and naturally integrated part of the conceptual whole.”
 (HBL 27.1.2018)

 Watch and listen to the performance of Whisked Whistle by the Slovenian Philharmonic Orchestra, conducted by TaeJung Lee.
 In this video, recorded at the ISCM WMD 2015 festival Ljubljana in 2 OCT 2015 by the Slovenian Radio and TV Broadcasting Company, you’ll find the complete final concert of the WMD 2015 festival with music by composers Veli-Matti Puumala (another fellow Finn!), Vito Zuraj, Nina Šenk, me and Hèctor Parra, also with short interviews or “statements” by each composer before the performances of their pieces.
 Please find my interview in English (with Slovenian subtitles) at 1:00:02–1:01:51, followed by the performance of Whisked Whistle at 1:01:56–1:13:30.